TiffanyLo19/Air-Quality-Analysis/README.md

 # Air Quality Analysis
-This Python script utilizes various machine learning models, including Linear Regression, Decision Trees, Random Forests, AdaBoost, and XGBoost, to analyze and predict air quality based on a dataset containing multiple environmental variables.
-It covers both regression and classification tasks, providing insights into temperature prediction and air quality classification.
+This Python script employs diverse machine learning models (Linear Regression, Decision Trees, Random Forests, AdaBoost, and XGBoost) for air quality analysis and temperature prediction.
+It encompasses data cleaning, exploration, interpretation, and variable selection.
+The script also includes the creation of plots to visualize the dataset and model results, enhancing insights into temperature prediction and air quality classification.

 Dataset: https://archive.ics.uci.edu/dataset/360/air+quality